petershin/liferay-learn/docs/commerce/latest/en/pricing/developer-guide/price-list-api-basics.md

 ## Patch a Price List

-Update an existing price list with the following cURL and Java commands.
+Update an existing price list with cURL and Java `patch` commands.
 Replace `1234` with your price list's ID.

 ### PriceList_PATCH_ById.sh